Today's Articles

 On this date in 1964, three Civil Rights workers disappeared near Philadelphia, Mississippi.

 Two of them were white, and one was Black.
-James Chaney, a Black Mississippian, Andrew Goodman, and Michael Schwerner, two Jewish New Yorkers, were in Neshoba County to look into the burning of a Black church and help register Black voters during what was called "Freedom Summer."
+James Chaney, a Black Mississippian, and Andrew Goodman, and Michael Schwerner, two Jewish New Yorkers, were in Neshoba County to look into the burning of a black church and help register black voters during 'Freedom Summer.'

 The three were stopped for speeding, jailed briefly, and then released, after which they were followed out of town by a gang of Ku Klux Klansmen, intercepted, and murdered.